dreadlearner/tex/readme.md

 - maybe all boxes should be breakable by default?

 - it would be nice if you could just pass a counter itself as an option for boxes to be numbered with. `tcolorbox` has a mechanism for this using the `use counter=` option, but i can't get it to work

+- pagebreaks suck if you are using nested `sol` or `solproof` environments. as of right now you just need to end the environment where appropriate and create a new `mdframed` environment for the part that goes on the next page